Student Philanthropy Awareness Campaign

 - Templates of specially designed marketing materials (posters, buttons, stickers and other marketing materials that can be adapted by institutions to promote their own programs)

-- Comprehensive Literature Review on Student Philanthropy—An extensive 170-item bibliography of student philanthropy articles and research, including CURRENTS articles, dissertations and theses, reports, white papers and news coverage.
+- Subject Guide: Student Philanthropy—An extensive 170-item bibliography of student philanthropy articles and research, including CURRENTS articles, dissertations and theses, reports, white papers and news coverage.

 - Sample Collection—Materials used to organize and promote "Tomorrow Made Possible" at Gonzaga University, "Tag Day" at the University of Idaho, "Tuition Free Day" at the University of North Carolina, Chapel Hill, and more.